Inference on multiple quantiles in regression models by a rank-score approach: Introduction

 To facilitate the application of the proposed methodology, we provide an \texttt{R} package named \texttt{quasar} (QUAntile Selective inference Adjustment via Rank-scores) available on CRAN at \texttt{https://CRAN.R-project.org/package=quasar}.

 The manuscript is organized as follows.
 Section~\ref{setting} presents the necessary background on quantile regression, while Section~\ref{closed_testing} introduces the closed testing procedure.
 Section~\ref{rank_score} details the theory of the multivariate version of the rank-score test.
 Section~\ref{gen_rank_test} extends the multivariate rank-score test by introducing a class of generalized test statistics based on alternative weighting matrices.
 Section~\ref{sim} presents simulation studies showing that the Wald-type test fails to control the type I error rate, whereas the proposed method effectively controls the FWER while maintaining competitive power compared to traditional corrections such as Bonferroni.
+Finally, Section~\ref{discussion} concludes the paper by summarizing the main findings and implications of our work.